 Wonder Woman may be strong and tough, but her most legendary power is her Lasso of Truth.
 Now while we aren’t about to step in and stop her from using her Lasso to save the world, we don’t like the idea of people being tried and convicted of crimes based on what they said while tied up and coerced into confessing while under the influence of the Lasso.
-So could a confession acquired by Wonder Woman’s Lasso of Truth hold up in court?
-Vista criminal lawyer Peter M. Liss says there’s no chance.
+So could forced confessions acquired by Wonder Woman’s Lasso of Truth hold up in court?
+Criminal lawyer Peter M. Liss says there’s no chance.

-It’s worth noting that if Wonder Woman is not considered a police agent but a mere private citizen, then confessions from her magical lasso might be admitted in court if she obtained a strong enough admission to consider the circumstances.
+It’s worth noting that if Wonder Woman is not considered a police agent but a mere private citizen, then forced confessions from her Lasso of Truth might be admitted in court if she obtained a strong enough admission to consider the circumstances.

 While magical lassos may be fictional, coerced confessions certainly aren’t -nor is false imprisonment.
-If you have been accused of a crime and believe that police violated your rights during the interrogation process, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Vista defense lawyer Peter M. Liss.
+If you have been accused of a crime and believe that police violated your rights during the interrogation process to obtain a forced confession, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with defense lawyer Peter M. Liss.